Global-domination/Firstry/PHASE_2_QUICK_REF.md

 ## Known Limitations

+- ⚠️ **Retention not runtime-enforced** (Phase 3): Cleanup logic implemented & tested, but no scheduler/admin trigger yet
 - ❌ **No forecasting** (Phase 4+)
 - ❌ **No alerting** (Phase 3)
 - ❌ **No reporting** (Phase 3)